maciakl/MarkdownJournal/Readme.markdown

 This will fetch Twitter Bootstrap and jQuery into the `public/components` directory.
 Now you should be all set.

-Make sure you have `sinatra` and `dropbox-sdk` gems installed:
+Make sure you have `sinatra`, `dropbox-sdk` and other gems installed:

-    gem install sinatra
+    gem install bundler
-    gem install dropbox-sdk
+    bundle install

 You can run the application locally like this: